erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/medical_codes.md

 <!-- add-breadcrumbs -->
 # Medical Code Standards
 Medical Coding are in many countries required for regulatory compliance and many of the Medical Insurance companies manage eligibility and pricing based on Medical Code standards.
 ERPNext Healthcare offers support, however limited, to encode diagnosis and assessments recorded as part of Patient Encounter.
+You can also codify Clinical Procedures.
 This can be done if you configure the Medical Code Standard and related Medical Codes - this is easily done by data import as the code data tends to be quite large.
-You can create as many Medical Code Standards as you wish
+You can create as many Medical Code Standards as you wish if you need to comply with multiple Coding Standards

-`Healthcare > Masters > Medical Code Standard`
+`Healthcare > Medical Coding > Medical Code Standard`

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/medical_code_1.png">